 "I think you overestimate my hacking ability."

 "Fine, fine."
 Daisuke flopped on his sleeping bag and juggled the present a few times before finally tearing into it.
 And tear into it he did.
 With his teeth.

 "Hey, wait a minute, these are socks!"
 Scowling, Daisuke held up a pair of black socks printed with flames.

 Ken grinned.
 "Yeah, but that's not all."

 "Ooh."
-Daisuke's mouth made an O as he shook the socks out and a cascade of candies fell into his lap.
-Veemon jumped to his side instantly, already beginning to drool.
+Daisuke's mouth made an O as he shook the socks and out came a cascade of candies into his lap.
+Veemon jumped to his side, already beginning to drool.
 "Ooooooh.
 Ken.
 Wow."

 "I didn't know so much candy could fit in a sock.
 Not that I've ever thought about it before.
 Why haven't I thought about it before?
 That would be a great science fair project."

 "Daisuke."
 Veemon pressed at his leg, eyes huge and round.
 "Can I…?"